 Title Page created using Color Combo 34

-The light green from the ColorCombo proved to be very difficult to find on my computer.
+Light green proved to be very difficult to find on my computer.
 So, I transformed a piece of paper I already had to be closely related.
 As I selected other green papers, I kept finding myself using the color palette as more of a guideline (2 darks, 1 medium, and 1 light).

 Layout inspired by ColorCombo 52

 Though the palette isn’t exactly like the one I tried to emulate, I did find a pleasing color combination.
 I also decided to decrease the size of the outer mat.
-The layout seemed out of balance with the color choices I was making.
+Unfortunately, the layout seemed out of balance with the color choices I was making.

-The next color combination I decided to try was one with black, brown, royal blue, and cream.
+The next color combination I decided to try was black, brown, royal blue, and cream.
 This time, I thought about finding a piece of pattern paper with some of these colors together.

 Layout inspired by ColorCombo 11

-I loved how placing the dark brown in the picture's outer mat made it resemble a picture frame.
+I loved how placing the dark brown in the picture's outer mat resembled a picture frame.
 When I used dark brown as the title mat, I found the white text contrasted to the dark paper pleasing.
 Since the closer you come to a black and white color contrast increases the readability of writing in print, I knew this was a keeper.

 The next question was what to do about the dark blue.
 I knew if I added another dark color to this layout, the papers would blend as they wouldn’t have enough visual contrast.
-So, I decided to use the blue as a guide (what type of blue, navy, blue-green, red-blue) and find a lighter version of the color.
+So, I decided to use the blue as a guide (what type of blue, navy, blue-green, red-blue) and find a lighter version.
 I found a nice light, dark blue.
 When I added the piece as a background to the brown frame, the layout came alive.
-I went a few shades lighter for the inner picture mat than the select blue and kept it a solid color.
+I went a few shades lighter than the select blue for the inner picture mat and kept it a solid color.
 After adding a few accents, the layout came together nicely.

 I hope this look into how I select a color scheme for a layout or album was beneficial.
-Whether you're doing a paper or a digital scrapbook, it pays to play around with color combinations.
-Your favorites will vary from mine, but that’s the beauty of it.
+It pays to play around with color combinations whether you're doing a paper or a digital scrapbook.
+Of course, your favorites will vary from mine, but that’s the beauty of it.
 Variation is the spice of life.